nanoc/nanoc.app/content/docs/tutorial.md

     <p>This is the about page for my new nanoc site.</p>

-NOTE: nanoc also provides a <span class="command">nanoc create-item</span> command that can be used to create new items.
-However, it doesn’t do anything more than creating a new file for you.
-In nanoc 4.0, the <span class="command">create-item</span> and <span class="command">create-layout</span> commands will be removed.

 Recompile the site by issuing <kbd>nanoc</kbd>.
 Notice that nanoc creates a file <span class="filename">output/about/index.html</span>.
 Open <span class="uri">http://localhost:3000/about/</span> in your browser, and admire your brand new about page.
 Shiny!

 TIP: If you do not like having a metadata section at the top of every page (perhaps because it breaks syntax highlighting), you can put the metadata in a YAML file with the same name as the page itself.
 For example, the <span class="filename">content/about.html</span> page can have its metadata stored in <span class="filename">content/about.yaml</span> instead.